Capillaries for room-temperature crystallography

 • Cryo-cooling may degrade crystal lattice order, even if the thermal disorder is reduced.
 It may also introduce crystal non-isomorphism and high mosaicity.
 Variability in cryoprotectant soaks and cooling may also result in non-isomorphism.

-These realizations and the recent technical developments discussed in Robert E. Thorn’s review together triggered the revival of room-temperature X-ray crystallography.
+These realizations, combined with recent technical developments discussed in Robert E. Thorn’s review, triggered the revival of room-temperature X-ray crystallography.

-• , as well as developing serial-sample delivery and software for processing and modeling data collected from many tiny crystals.
+• The development of high intensity X-ray-free electron laser (XFEL) sources and micro-focus beamlines for serial crystallography at synchrotrons, as well as developing serial-sample delivery and software for processing and modeling data collected from many tiny crystals.

 • Improved detector speed and sensitivity; new techniques for time-resolved study of reactions and conformational dynamics within crystals.

-The new findings show that room-temperature and multi-temperature crystallography can be used to study functionally important conformations and identify temperature-dependent differences in protein-ligand interactions, such as new binding sites and unique binding poses.
-Such studies may provide a more complete understanding of protein-ligand interactions, making room-temperature crystal structures a better representation of the functionally relevant conformations of proteins and, thus, more efficient for drug discovery.
+The new findings demonstrate that room-temperature and multi-temperature X-ray crystallography can be utilized to investigate functionally significant conformations and identify temperature-dependent variations in protein-ligand interactions, including novel binding sites and distinctive binding poses.
+Such studies may provide a more comprehensive understanding of protein-ligand interactions, making room-temperature X-ray structures a more accurate representation of the functionally relevant conformations of proteins and, thus, more efficient for drug discovery than cryo-crystallography.

-An example of a study of ligand-binding discrepancies between cryo-cooled and RT-temperature structures is in the work by Huang and co-workers, who used a temperature-variation approach to examine the binding of TL00150, a 175.15 Da endothiapepsin inhibitor.
-The authors report the details of the experimental setup for the temperature-dependent measurements and show that at 298 K, depending on DMSO concentration, the fragment TL00150 had two binding positions.
-In contrast, at cryo-temperature (100 K), it was only observed in a single position at the S1 part of the active site pocket.
-Subsequently, data for a series of structures with bound ligands were collected to assess ligand occupancy at different temperatures.
+An example of a study of ligand-binding discrepancies between cryo-cooled and RT-temperature X-ray crystal structures presented in the work by Huang and co-workers in the same issue.
+The authors used a temperature-variation approach to examine the binding of TL00150, a 175.15 Da inhibitor of the aspartic proteinase endothiapepsin.
+The authors report the details of the experimental setup for the temperature-dependent measurements and show that, at 298 K, depending on the DMSO concentration, the fragment TL00150 has two binding positions.
+In contrast, at cryo-temperature (100 K), it was only observed in a single position at the S1 site of the active site pocket.
+Subsequently, data were collected for a series of structures with bound ligands to assess ligand occupancy at different temperatures.
 The data showed different ligand binding states with different occupancies at the S1 and S1′ sites.
-This was explained by a flexible loop close to the protein’s active site.
+This was suggested to be an effect of the flexible loop close to the protein’s active site.

-The new technical developments, by making room-temperature X-ray crystallography and multi-temperature measurements relatively easily accessible at synchrotrons, provide new opportunities for studying functionally important conformations that may help the drug design process.
+The new technical developments, which make room-temperature X-ray crystallography and multi-temperature measurements relatively easily accessible at synchrotrons, provide new opportunities for studying functionally important conformations that may aid the studies of protein-ligand interactions and ultimately, the drug design process.
 Last but not least, we could start testing crystals directly at synchrotrons at room temperature without all the hassle of finding a suitable cryoprotectant and freezing!

 Similar Posts